 - hoarding worn or useless items

-- fixation with lists
+- a fixation with lists

-- rigid adherence to rules and regulations
+- a rigid adherence to rules and regulations

 - an overwhelming need for order

-- a sense of righteousness about the way things “should be done”
+- a sense of righteousness about the way things should be done

-The outlook for OCPD sufferers may be better than that for people with other personality disorders.
-Treatment can help lead to greater awareness of how the symptoms of OCPD adversely affect others.
-In addition, OCPD sufferers may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.
-This is because of their need to be in control.
+The outlook for someone with OCPD may be better than the outlook for other personality disorders.
+Treatment can help give you greater awareness of how the symptoms of OCPD can adversely affect others.
+If you have OCPD, you may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.